SABS-R3-projects/Paint4Brains/README.md

 To switch between these views, please click on them individually.
 The slider bar also allows the user to change the different voxel plane that you are viewing.

-There are several menues currently incorporated within the GUI, as follows:
+There are several menus currently incorporated within the GUI, as follows:
 * File
     * New Label
         * Allows the user to open a new labelled file